ConcreteRoseEducation/LiberHoop/README.md

 - In-memory game state (rooms lost on server restart)
 - No persistent player accounts or profiles
 - Single server instance (no horizontal scaling)
-- Cloudflare Tunnel URLs expire when server restarts
+- Cloudflare Tunnel URLs expire when server restarts (new URL generated each time)
-- No HTTPS/SSL by default (should be added)
+- No HTTPS/SSL by default (should be added for production)
 - Maximum recommended players: ~30 per session (tested up to 100+)
+- Server URL must be manually entered when connecting to remote servers (saved for convenience)

 ## Security Considerations